John: Hey, are you finished with the first draft you were working on?

 John: Zoom or Hangout or Slack call or phone?

-3 hours of back and forth.
-John still doesn’t have what he needs to get his work done, and I can feel my passive-aggressive rage start to move from my mind into my messages.
-Not good.
+After 3 hours of back and forth, John still doesn’t have what he needs to get his work done, and I haven't been able to focus on getting my own work done.
+This cycle has to end.

 I wish I didn’t already know that you can relate to this text chain — especially given the current circumstances, with teams working in distributed or socially distant environments, it’s just not right that simple requests from across the table have become hours-long tugs of war as we try to coordinate around the right information.